linode/docs/docs/security/securing-your-server.md

 ### Automatic Security Updates

-There are many opposing arguments for and against automatic updates for servers.
+There are opposing arguments for and against automatic updates on servers.
 Nonetheless, CentOS, Debian, Fedora and Ubuntu can be automatically updated to various extents.
 [Fedora's Wiki](https://fedoraproject.org/wiki/AutoUpdates#Why_use_Automatic_updates.3F) has a good breakdown of the pros and cons, but if you limit updates to those for security issues, the risk of using automatic updates will be minimal.

 The practicality of automatic updates must be something which you judge for yourself because it comes down to what *you* do with your Linode.
 Bear in mind that automatic updates apply only to packages sourced from repositories, not self-compiled applications.
 You may find it worthwhile to have a test environment which replicates your production server.
 Updates can be applied there and reviewed for issues before being applied to the live environment.